This is a foreign exchange guide to Canada, Canadian dollar currency news plus CAD transfers and travel tips.

-Currency and money saving tips for Canada
+Travel, Currency and Money saving tips for Canada

-Accessing ATM's and banks is not a problem in Canada with any major credit card.
+Accessing ATMs and banks is not a problem in Canada with any major credit card.

 Getting around by train is a popular way of travel in Canada as it is a big place.
 Booking a sleeper car can be comfortable for long distance overnight stretches.
-VIA Rail's Canrailpass gives you 12 days of unlimited rail travel in Canada during a 30-day period, check VIA Rail's website for current prices.
+VIA Rail Canrailpass gives you 12 days of unlimited rail travel in Canada during a 30-day period, check VIA Rail's website for current prices.
 Bus travel in Canada is an economic and comfortable way to travel, Canada's system of intercity bus routes spans the entire country.
 Some cities also offer flexible transit passes so you can have unlimited all-day, multi-day, or monthly travel.